kohjingyan/sql/08. Number of Shipments Per Month/README.md

 # Question

-**You have been asked to find the job titles of the highest-paid employees.
+**You have been asked to find the job titles of the highest-paid employees.<br>
 Your output should include the highest-paid title or multiple titles with the same salary.**